Protecting Students Abroad

 Independent Study

-An Independent Study is available to undergraduate students who are at Junior or Senior level standing and first and second year graduate students with a cumulative grade point average of 3.00 or above.
+An Independent Study is available to students who are at junior or senior level standing with a cumulative grade point average of 3.00 or above.
 The student may receive approval to work in an area or on a project that is not otherwise offered or addressed in the curriculum.
-Students may receive credit toward graduation for no more than 6 credit hours.
+Students may receive credit toward graduation for no more than 6 credit hours of independent study.

-• The student must submit a minimum 150-word Independent Study Proposal, along with the Independent Study Approval Form, to the faculty member overseeing the Independent Study.
-The proposal should state the reason for the independent study and their plan for study, including topics to be covered and goals.
+The student must submit a minimum 150-word Independent Study Proposal, along with the Independent Study Approval Form, to the Chair of the department in which they wish to study stating the reason for the independent study and their plan for study, including topics to be covered and goals.

-• The student takes the final approved form to the Academic Advising and Registration Office in order to register for the Independent Study.
+The final approved form will be sent by Academic Affairs to the Academic Advising and Registration Office for registration of the Independent Study.
 Independent Study forms must be turned in no later than the final day to add a class of the semester in which the Independent Study is to be taken.

 Restricted Course